o-ran-sc/nonrtric-plt-sme/servicemanager/README.md

 We store the Kubernetes manifests files in the manifests in the subfolder.
 We store the shell scripts in the src folder.

-In `deploy-to-k8s.sh`, we copy .env.example and use sed to replace the template values with values for testing/production.
+In `deploy-to-k8s.sh`, we copy .env.example and use `sed` to replace the template values with values for running the Service Manager container.
 You will need to update this part of the script with your own values.
 There is an example sed replacement in function `substitute_manifest()` in `deploy-to-k8s.sh`.
-Here, you can substitute your own Docker images for Capifcore and Service Manager for local development.
+Here, you can substitute your own Docker images for CAPIFcore and Service Manager for local development.

 In addition there are 2 switches that are added for developer convenience.
- * --repo # allow you to specify your own docker repo
+ * --repo # allows you to specify your own docker repo, e.g. your Docker Hub id
- * --env  # allow you to specify an additional env file, and set SERVICE_MANAGER_ENV to point to this file.
+ * --env  # allows you to specify an additional env file, and sets SERVICE_MANAGER_ENV in the Docker environment to point to this file.

+The additional env file needs to exist in the sme/servicemanager folder so that kongclearup can access is.
+It is specified by its filename.
+The relative path ../.. is added in the `deploy-to-k8s.sh` script.
+For example, to use

-`./deploy-to-k8s.sh --repo your-docker-repo-id --env ../../.env.minikube`
+`./deploy-to-k8s.sh --env .env.development`

+ ../../.env.development needs to exist.